Onnrr/BATTLE_SHIPS_CLIENT/README.md

 This specific game takes this to another level.
 By creating an account you can easily play against your friends on your local network.
 You can invite online players to play the game with you or write to the public chat if anyone is up for a game.
 By winning games you can increase your score and may become one of the top players.
 Have fun :)

 ## BackEnd
 Game connects to a server that is currently running on my computer.
-You can also find the code to that server in my github account at https://github.com/Onnrr/BATTLE_SHIPS.
+You can also find the code to that backend program in my github account at https://github.com/Onnrr/BATTLE_SHIPS.
 TCP/IP protocole is used for all the communication and the messages are sent in the string format.
 All user information are stored in a database using mySql which can only be reached by the server application.
 Clients send and receive information only via server commands.
-All of the information about the communication with the server (input and output formats and commands) and database can be found in the README file of that project.
+All of the information about the communication with the server (input and output formats and commands) and database connection can be found in the README file of that project.

 ## Classes
 ### Player